-Active Duty military students, their dependents, and National Guard members may qualify for in-state tuition and special military rates upon certification of official orders to a military facility in the state of South Carolina.
+Members of the United States Armed Forces, Active Reservists, and National and Air National Guard members who are stationed in South Carolina may be considered for the Active Duty discount for tuition.
+"Armed Forces" means the United States Air Force, Army, Marine Corps and Navy.
+For more information please contact the Director of Military Programs at 843-368-8211.
 The Financial Aid and Scholarships Office can assist students with government tuition assistance and financial aid benefits.
 See the Financial Aid Section or contact the Financial Aid office at (843) 521-3104 for specific information on the Montgomery G.I.
-Bill, Tuition Assistance, VA Benefits and other financial Aid questions.
+Bill®, Tuition Assistance, VA Benefits and other financial Aid questions.